 At the top of the park you’ll walk past the (10) Honolulu Zoo that actually takes up 42 acres of Kapiolani Park.
 It’s worth a visit if you have young ones, but save it for another time as we continue on our Waikiki Walking Tour.

-This is an important juncture as we turn east and head up past Thomas Jefferson Elementary where you cross the street and continue traveling north along the (11) Ala Wai Canal.
+This is an important juncture as we turn east and head up past Thomas Jefferson Elementary School where you cross the street and continue traveling north along the (11) Ala Wai Canal.

 The canal was constructed over 7 years and completed in 1928.
-Its main purpose was to contain the runoff of mountain side water that use to flood the Waikiki area, turning it into a once swampland.
+Its main purpose was to contain the runoff of mountain water that use to flood the Waikiki area, turning it into a once swampland.

-On the other side of the canal, you should see the (12) Lokahi Canoe Club and the Ala Wai Golf Course that both boarder this stretch of water.
+On the other side of the canal, you should see the (12) Lokahi Canoe Club and the Ala Wai Golf Course that both border this stretch of water.
 If you’re lucky, you might see some outrigger crews in the water practicing paddling up and down the canal.
 Take note that most clubs practice in the afternoons during the weekdays…

 There’s also a stretch of the Ala Wai Community Park that you’ll see before reaching McCully St Bridge.